AI-READI/high-level-dataset-structure/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement/change suggestion for BCDS, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement/change suggestion for CDS, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->